True story about life lessons

 It sounded like heaven to a family struggling just to get by in Sweden.

 Great-grandpa Sundstrom accompanied by his wife and five children boarded a boat and floated for days and days before arriving in New York.
 The voyage was made to seem even longer thanks to the seasickness that visited every family member.
-Once in New York, they boarded a train and headed towards the state where the tall corn grows. was their destination.
+Once in New York, they boarded a train and headed towards the state where the tall corn grows.
+Algona was their destination.
 My great-grandparents had saved as much money as possible in order to give

 themselves a good start once they arrived in Iowa and had begun a new life.
 They spoke no English, only Swedish, but they had a sponsor in Algona who would be helping them adjust to their new home.

 Then an odd thing happened.
-It was one of those occurrences that leads to an entire of circumstances that alters lives dramatically.
+It was one of those occurrences that leads to an entire change of circumstances that alters lives dramatically.
 My Great-grandpa Sundstrom needed to use the bathroom on the train.
 The old toilets on the train had a pretty simple septic system.
 Whatever went into the toilet, went right out onto the tracks.
 When my Great-grandpa came out of the bathroom, he discovered that his wallet was missing.
 He went back to the bathroom and searched for it.
 It could not be found.
 There was no doubt that it had fallen onto the tracks.
 He talked to the conductor about his loss, but the conductor spoke no Swedish.

 My great-grandparents were in a country that they knew little or nothing about.
 They had five children who

 needing caring for and they were completely broke.
 At least they still had their sponsor who had promised my Great-grandpa a job once they arrived in Algona.
-Great-grandpa had already for the train tickets.
+Great-grandpa had already paid for the train tickets.
 They spent the trip being hungry.
 Some kind travelers gave the children crackers and bits of apple.

 When they arrived in Algona, they were surprised to find that there was no one waiting for them.
 They thought that perhaps their wires had become crossed with their sponsor.
 My great-grandparents had nothing to go by